pungtas/DApps.tyron/FUNGIBLE_TOKENS/SSIDOLLAR/README.md

 In response to these crises, which so far show no signs of slowing down or remedying, this project presents a proposal for the creation of a 100% decentralized currency, which among its benefits, can offer conditions of stability and equal opportunities for the entire population, regardless of their identity conditions.

 Creating this stable and decentralized coin has several functionalities that we consider very useful to counteract the economic situation we are currently facing.
 On the one hand, it is beneficial for creating conditions of stability in emerging markets.
 On the other hand, the way it gets made allows the user to maintain ownership of their assets and, simultaneously, get a loan in Self-Sovereign Identity Dollars.
-Then the user can use their $SI to provide liquidity in decentralized exchanges, join the TYRON Governing & Profit-Sharing Community and other DeFi applications, and make decentralized exchanges to other fiat currencies and peer-to-peer transfers.
+Then the user can use their S$I to provide liquidity in decentralized exchanges, join the TYRON Governing & Profit-Sharing Community and other DeFi applications, and make decentralized exchanges to other fiat currencies and peer-to-peer transfers.

 ## III.
 Specification

-The Self-Sovereign Identity Dollar ($SI) consists of a stable and fully decentralized coin, which can be created by over-collateralising assets or swapping from other stablecoins.
-The $SI DApp is a Decentralized Finance (DeFi) application made of two smart contracts:
+The Self-Sovereign Identity Dollar (S$I) consists of a stable and fully decentralized coin, which can be created by over-collateralising assets or swapping from other stablecoins.
+The S$I DApp is a Decentralized Finance (DeFi) application made of two smart contracts:

 - [Proxy](./ssiDollar.scilla)